swulma/Information-Security-Task-Repository-/README.md

 # Information-Security-Task-Repository-
-This Repository contains Assignmets For Selected Course Topics In Informaton Security Welcome to the tasks repository for the **Information Security** course.
+This Repository contains Assignmets For  Special Topics in Information Security Welcome to the tasks repository for the **Information Security** course.
 This repository contains the projects and assignments required for the course, covering advanced topics in cybersecurity and encryption.